TYPO3-Documentation/t3docs-search-indexer/README.rst

 .. code-block:: bash

-  --manual-slug - slug of the manual to remove from index --manual-version - version of the manual to remove from index --manual-type - type of the manual to remove from index --manual-language - language of the manual to remove from index
+  --manual-slug - slug of the manual to remove from index (full slug with locale) --manual-package - vendor and manual name (`typo3/reference-coreapi`) to remove from index --manual-version - version of the manual to remove from index --manual-type - type of the manual to remove from index --manual-language - language of the manual to remove from index